marques-j-robinson/advent-of-code/README.md

 ## Documentation
 Notes about specific modules.

-### Getting Puzzle Input
+### Formatting Data
+Any sort of data formatting occurs in this file.
+- (Initial Puzzle Input) decoded using UTF-8 and stripped of any new line characters

+### Fetching puzzle_input from Advent of Code server
 - `python-dotenv` keeps track of an individuals cookie
 - `urllib3` make the request to the Advent of Code server
-- The response to a successful request is decoded using UTF-8 and stripped of any new line characters
+- The response to a successful request is formatted as the initial puzzle input

-### Caching Puzzle Input
+### Cache Layer
-Before requesting the puzzle input there is a check to confirm that the puzzle input can not be found in the `cache` directory.
+Before requesting `puzzle_input` there is a check to confirm that the puzzle input can not be found in the `cache` directory.